Clifford Lab

 David Clifford, MD

-Clifford is also the principal investigator for the Washington University NeuroNEXT trial unit, one of 25 centers designed to accelerate Phase 2 clinical trials for neurological disorders.
-He has led international research relevant to HIV and the nervous system in Ethiopia, Uganda, The Gambia, Guinea Bissau, Senegal and Thailand.
-He is also currently participating as an investigator at the Knight Alzheimer Disease Research projects at Washington University and is medical director for the Dominant Inherited Alzheimer Disease Treatment Trial (DIAN-TU) — the first pre-symptomatic controlled trial for treatment to prevent the onset of dementia in the inherited form of Alzheimer Disease.
+In addition to his work in HIV neurology, Clifford is the principal investigator for the WashU Medicine NeuroNEXT trial unit, one of 25 NIH-funded centers designed to accelerate Phase 2 clinical trials for neurological disorders.
+He also contributes to the Knight Alzheimer Disease Research Center and serves as medical director for the Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU) — the first pre-symptomatic controlled trial aimed at preventing dementia in individuals with inherited forms of Alzheimer disease.

 Principal investigator